 Another PPI manufacturer, Teva Pharmaceuticals, settled a class action lawsuit for $24 million in June 2015.
 This lawsuit alleged that Teva intentionally withheld a generic version of Nexium off the market after it was found that they were paid off by AstraZeneca.

 Studies and reports on PPI complications coupled with the recent history of lawsuits against these companies has prompted attorneys to investigate cases for patients who have been harmed by these drugs.
 If you believe a PPI medication is responsible for complications you or your loved one has suffered, you may be eligible to file a lawsuit and recover compensation.

-Start Your Proton Pump Inhibitor Lawsuit Claim
+How Do I Start A Proton Pump Inhibitor Claim?